 Let’s address that first question first.
 Busy mamas like us are quick to focus on the things that drain our energy.
-For example, when someone asks how you’re doing, how often do you sigh and answer, “SO busy!” or “SO tired!”?
+Think about when someone asks how you’re doing, how often do you sigh and answer, “SO busy!” or “SO tired!”?
 We have overscheduled kids who require us to be overscheduled mamas.
-Add to that the fact that we don’t get enough sleep, we make little time for ourselves, and we spend our days sprinting to catch the hamster wheel.
+Add to that the fact that we don’t get enough sleep and make little time for ourselves.
 Being busy and exhausted becomes our focus.

-But what if, when someone asked you how you’re doing – regardless of the truth – you answered, “Never better!”?
+What if, when someone asked you how you’re doing – regardless of the truth – you answered, “Never better!”?
 I’ve been experimenting with this.
-It does two things: first, it makes the other person smile; even chuckle sometimes because they know you’re just as busy and exhausted as they are.
-The second thing that happens is that their smile makes you smile and suddenly your brain is like, “oh, snap, look at us, we appear to be rocking it today!”
+It does two things: first, it makes the other person smile.
+They even chuckle sometimes because they know you are just as busy and exhausted as they are.
+The second thing that happens is that their smile makes you smile.
+Suddenly, your brain is like, “oh, wow, look at us, we appear to be rocking it today!”
 It’s the beauty of the self-fulfilling prophecy.

 So that leads us to the second question: why can’t that girl show up more often?
 The answer: she can!
 Having awareness around my own limiting beliefs helps me get out of my own way so that I can be her more often!
 I’ve yet to be her all the days, but she’s started showing up more regularly and I attribute that to shifting my mindset and facing the “hard things” even on the hard days.
 For me, this started with getting really intentional around said “hard things,” i.e., my daily habits and routines.

-Gratitude was awkward for me at first because I felt obligated to write down the major things: God, my husband, my kids, my family, and my health . . .
+It took some getting used to and was awkward for me at first because I felt obligated to write down the major things: God, my husband, my kids, my family, and my health . . .
 If I didn’t include those things, I feared I might be cited as ungrateful and arrested by the gratitude police.
 (Turns out, that’s not a thing, the gratitude police.)
-So I took Rachel H.’s advice which was to not overthink the gratitude practice and just be thankful for whatever moves me in the moment.
-I started writing down things like:

 - The sun is shining today